07 4082 7470

-Moore Reef shares a coral space with Elford Reef and hosts a huge variety of coral environments.
-Moore Reef ranges from 1 - 25 metres in depth, making it great for scuba diving, with plenty of reefs that are great for snorkelling.
-It’s a favourite reef for many visitors, as it promises a huge variety of marine life, coral formations, and reef types!
-It has drop-offs and sea caves, making for diverse experiences each and every time, giving guests a memorable Great Barrier Reef experience.
-It is located close to Fitzroy Island and is often visited in conjunction with the island!
+Moore Reef ranges from 1-25 metres in depth, making it great for scuba diving, with plenty of spots that are also great for snorkelling.
+It’s a favourite reef for many visitors, as it promises a huge variety of marine life and coral formations!
+Drop-offs and sea caves make for diverse underwater adventures each and every time, providing guests with a memorable Great Barrier Reef experience.

 Sea turtles are always a favourite to spot while snorkelling or diving, no matter where you are in the world!
 The Great Barrier Reef is home to 6 out of 7 species of all sea turtles found worldwide and they are often spotted while guests explore the many reefs here.
 Keep your eyes open as you look for these camouflage experts - they blend in seamlessly with the coral and surrounding reef!